OpenIxia/gcp-cloudlens/DEPLOY.md

     or you can skip the wizard.
 If you decide to skip the wizard, you can create your project manually.

-# CloudLens for operational users
+## CloudLens for operational users

-## Getting Started with CloudLens Manager

 When you login to CloudLens Manager for the first time, the project wizard starts, and takes you through the process of creating a new